 How did scribes record the ancient scriptures?

 Before the invention of the printing press, the only way to duplicate a manuscript was to spend hours (weeks? months? years?) laboriously copying it by hand.
-Note: It took one modern fellow four years, of writing up to 14 hours a day with fine-tipped markers, to handwrite a copy of the Bible!
-Can you imagine the pressure of not screwing up?!
+Note: It took one modern scribe four years, of writing up to 14 hours a day with fine-tipped markers, to handwrite a copy of the Bible!
+Can you imagine the pressure of not screwing up and having to start over?

 Scribes in biblical times used primarily two writing surfaces on which to record scripture: plant fibers and animal skins.
 The oldest known papyrus (plant) fragment dates back to 2400 BC.
 Parchment (leather) scrolls have survived from about 1500 BC.
 To a lesser degree, scribes also used pottery chards, stones inscribed with an iron pen, clay tablets engraved with a sharp instrument and dried, and wax tablets created by covering a flat piece of wood with wax.